SDGforskning/sdg-strings/SDG03_query_action_WoS.md

               NEAR/3
                   ("unsafe" OR "safe" OR "contaminated" OR "contamination" OR "polluted" OR "clean") )
+          OR "poor hygiene" OR "good hygiene" OR "hand hygiene" OR "personal hygiene" OR "hygiene practice$" OR "hygiene intervention$"
-          OR "poor hygiene" OR "*adequate sanitation" OR "sanitation facilities" OR
+          OR "*adequate sanitation" OR "sanitation facilities"
+          OR
             (
               ("food" OR "foods")
               NEAR/3
                   ("unsafe" OR "contaminated" OR "contamination")
             )
-          OR "unintentional poisoning$" OR "accidental poisoning$"
         )

   )